 I did a degree in Fine Art at Middlesex University as a mature student in my late twenties.
 My work included slow-motion video projections and digital manipulation using early versions of Photoshop.
 I started taking photographs about 20 years ago, after leaving art school and starting a family.

-What attracted me to photography was my ability to take pictures in the small spaces of time between work and family and the medium's potential to foster direct engagement with the world around me.
+What attracted me to photography was the ability to take pictures in the small spaces of time between work and family and the medium's potential to foster direct engagement with the world around me.
 And the world is undergoing such massive change - from the loss of public space and housing, and the financialisation of so many areas of our lives to the impact of these changes on our mental health and the need to escape and find some sort of sanctuary.

-Despite having had an interest in photography books for some years, I only realised fairly recently that the book format could be really useful in concentrating my thinking around particular subjects that I think are important.
-I'm really excited by the process of developing ideas and translating them as successfully as I can into linear formats that are less or more narrative in approach.
+Despite having had an interest in photography books for some time, I only realised fairly recently that the book format could be really useful in concentrating my thinking around particular subjects that I think are important.
+I'm really excited by the process of developing ideas and translating them as successfully as I can into formats that are less or more narrative in approach.

 It's a reference to my favourite short story, Tlön, Uqbar, Orbis Tertius by Jorge Luis Borges.
 Learn more about this marvellous story at Wikipedia.